linkerd/website/linkerd.io/content/2-edge/reference/egress-network.md

 of traffic that leaves a cluster and provide a way to apply policies to it, using Gateway API primitives.

+{{< warning >}}

+No service mesh can provide a strong security guarantee about egress traffic by itself; for example, a malicious actor could use an unmeshed application pod to bypass the Linkerd sidecar - and thus Linkerd's egress controls - entirely.
+Fully restricting egress traffic in the presence of arbitrary applications thus typically requires a more comprehensive approach, such as Linkerd's egress controls combined with CNI-level configuration.

+{{< /warning }}

 ## EgressNetwork semantics

 An `EgressNetwork` is essentially a description for a set of traffic